-- 1.1 On 4 September 2015, Virgin Australia International Airlines Pty Ltd (VAIA) applied to the International Air Services Commission (the Commission) for a variation of Determination [2013] IASC 130 (the Determination) which allocates 1,080 seats of passenger capacity per week in each direction to and from Sydney, Melbourne (including Avalon), Brisbane and Perth on the Indonesia route under the Australia-Indonesia air services arrangements.
-The Determination was varied by [2013] IASC 225 allowing Delta Air Lines (Delta) to code share on the route. - 1.2 The application proposes that another Australian carrier which is a wholly-owned subsidiary of VAIA be authorised to utilise the capacity.
+- 1.1 On 4 September 2015, Virgin Australia International Airlines Pty Ltd (VAIA) applied to the International Air Services Commission (the Commission) for a variation of Determination [2013] IASC 134 (the Determination) which allocates 720 seats of passenger capacity per week in each direction to and from Sydney, Melbourne (including Avalon), Brisbane and Perth on the Indonesia route under the Australia-Indonesia air services arrangements. - 1.2 The application proposes that another Australian carrier which is a wholly-owned subsidiary of VAIA be authorised to utilise the capacity.
 VAIA sought the variation to provide increased flexibility for the use of the capacity. - 1.3 This is one of VAIA's applications to vary five determinations to permit a whollyowned subsidiary to utilise some capacity on the Indonesia route.
 The Commission will make a separate decision for each of the five determinations proposed to be varied. - 1.4 All non-confidential material supplied by the applicant is available on the Commission's website (www.iasc.gov.au).